GRCDEV/ArduSim/README.md

 # ArduSim

-ArduSim is a novel real-time flight simulator, oriented to the development of flight coordination protocols for multicopters, performing planned missions or forming a swarm.
+ArduSim is a novel real-time flight simulator, oriented to the development of flight coordination main.java.com.api.protocols for multicopters, performing planned missions or forming a swarm.
 It is able to simulate up to 500 UAVs (aka. drones) simultaneously, if a high-end PC is used.
 ArduSim simulates a wireless Ad-hoc network for UAV-to-UAV communications.
 Among many information, ArduSim generates the path followed by each UAV in OMNeT++ and NS2 format to provide mobility traces, performing a simulation or even when running ArduSim in a real multicopter.

 The communication with multicopters uses the MAVLink protocol, a *de facto* standard for current open flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.